MinecraftForge/Documentation/docs/rendering/modelextensions/transforms.md

 The root transforms can be specified in four formats:

 1. A string referring to a default value (currently only supports the value `"identity"`)
-2. A raw transformation matrix in the form of a nested JSON array with the last row ommited (3*4 matrix, row major order)
+2. A raw transformation matrix in the form of a nested JSON array with the last row omitted (3*4 matrix, row major order)
 3. A JSON object containing a singular `matrix` entry with the same format as above
 4. A JSON object containing any combination of the following optional entries:
     - `origin`: origin point used for the rotations and scaling